-The UK Land Carbon registry on IHS Markit, now part of S&P Global, provides an open and transparent record of projects within the Peatland Code process.
+The UK Land Carbon Registry, provides an open and transparent record of projects within the Peatland Code process.

-To register the intention of a project to become Peatland Code validated/verified please upload the project on to the UK Land Carbon registry (see www.iucn-uk-peatlandprogramme.org/funding-finance/peatland-code/peatland-code-projects).
+To register the intention of a project to become Peatland Code validated/verified please upload the project on to the UK Land Carbon Registry (see www.iucn-uk-peatlandprogramme.org/funding-finance/peatland-code/peatland-code/peatland-code/peatland-code-projects).
 This should be done prior to the start of restoration.

-If you do not have a UK Land Carbon registry account yet, you will have to apply for one first via the "Join the registry" link in the previously mentioned link.
+If you do not have a UK Land Carbon Registry account yet, you will have to apply for one first via the "Join the Registry" link in the previously mentioned link.
 When registering a project, a draft project map (which includes the project name and grid reference) and a draft emissions calculator (using the latest template from our website) will have to be uploaded.

-Further, the "Additional information" (areas of the different categories and predicted emissions reductions) and "Site detail" (location of the project) must be filled in on the registry, as well as the "Project description".
-After registering, project validation should be achieved within 3 years.
+Further, the "Additional information" (areas of the different categories and predicted emissions reductions) and "Site detail" (location of the project) must be filled in on the Registry, as well as the "Project description".
+After registering, your project plan validation should be achieved within 3 years.